donimbaga/donimbaga/readme.md

-Hello, I'm Doni Mbaga
+Hello, I'm Doni Mbaga.

-In an attemp to become a world-class software I found myself here.
+In an attempt to become a world-class software I found myself here.